Waiting for an appointment, surgery or treatment

 Unfortunately, in most cases, your GP will not be able to help you get seen quicker, as hospital appointments and waiting lists are managed by the relevant hospital service.

-You can view average waiting times for your appointment or treatment, and the date that you w referred to our hospital by downloading and signing into the NHS APP.
+You can view average waiting times for your appointment or treatment, and the date that you were referred to our hospital by downloading and signing into the NHS app.
 You can also view average waiting time information on the NHS MY PLANNED CARE WEBSITE.

 Contacting you to book an appointment, treatment or surgery